oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: app_settings ---
 ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Enable public read access based on school_id" ON public.app_settings;
+DROP POLICY IF EXISTS "Enable public read access for all" ON public.app_settings;
 DROP POLICY IF EXISTS "Admins can manage school settings" ON public.app_settings;
--- **v4.5 FIX:** Changed from a single policy to two distinct policies for clarity and correctness.
--- SELECT policy is now fully public, allowing marketing pages to work for unauthenticated users.
+-- **v4.6 FIX:** More explicit public read policy.
-CREATE POLICY "Enable public read access for all" ON public.app_settings FOR SELECT USING (true);
+CREATE POLICY "Enable public read access for all" ON public.app_settings FOR SELECT TO anon, authenticated USING (true);
--- WRITE (INSERT, UPDATE, DELETE) policy remains secure, only for admins of the correct school or super_admins.
+-- WRITE (INSERT, UPDATE, DELETE) policy remains secure.
 CREATE POLICY "Admins can manage school settings" ON public.app_settings FOR ALL USING (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()))
 WITH CHECK (is_super_admin() OR (school_id = get_my_school_id() AND is_school_admin()));